section-engineering-education/engineering-education/articles/js-promises-under-the-hood/index.md

 # What Happens When JavaScript Runs My Code?

 ### Introduction
 JavaScript is a single-threaded language, where only one command executes at a time.
-And, it has a Synchronous model of execution, where each line executes in the order in which the code appears.
+And, it has a Synchronous model of execution, where each line executes line by line, top to bottom.

-In this guide, you get to see what happens as the JavaScript engine threads down your code line by line.
+In this guide, you get to understand what happens as the JavaScript engine threads down your code.

 ## Prerequisites